intel-analytics/ipex-llm/python/llm/example/GPU/HuggingFace/LLM/minicpm/README.md

 # MiniCPM
 In this directory, you will find examples on how you could apply IPEX-LLM INT4 optimizations on MiniCPM models on [Intel GPUs](../../../README.md).
-For illustration purposes, we utilize the [openbmb/MiniCPM-2B-sft-bf16](https://huggingface.co/openbmb/MiniCPM-2B-sft-bf16) (or [openbmb/MiniCPM-2B-sft-bf16](https://www.modelscope.cn/models/openbmb/MiniCPM-2B-sft-bf16) for ModelScope) as a reference MiniCPM model.
+For illustration purposes, we utilize the [openbmb/MiniCPM-2B-sft-bf16](https://huggingface.co/openbmb/MiniCPM-2B-sft-bf16) and [openbmb/MiniCPM-1B-sft-bf16](https://huggingface.co/openbmb/MiniCPM-1B-sft-bf16) (or [OpenBMB/MiniCPM-2B-sft-bf16](https://www.modelscope.cn/models/OpenBMB/MiniCPM-2B-sft-bf16) and [OpenBMB/MiniCPM-1B-sft-bf16](https://www.modelscope.cn/models/OpenBMB/MiniCPM-1B-sft-bf16) for ModelScope) as a reference MiniCPM model.

 ## 0. Requirements
 To run these examples with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.